dublado/csabapalfi.github.io/_posts/2015-11-23-nodeconf-barcelona-2015.md

   * networking protocols (especially peer to peer!)
   * community and self-improvement

-Be sure to checkout [my summary of all talks on the YLD blog](http://blog.yld.io/2015/11/23/nodeconf-barcelona-2015/) or [my detailed notes for all talks on github](https://github.com/csabapalfi/nodeconf-bcn-2015/blob/master/raw_notes.md).
+Be sure to checkout [my summary on the YLD blog](http://blog.yld.io/2015/11/23/nodeconf-barcelona-2015/) or [my detailed notes on github](https://github.com/csabapalfi/nodeconf-bcn-2015/blob/master/raw_notes.md).